Mets’ Alderson claims New York a deterrent in GM search

 The Mets sent a small delegation to the GM meetings this week, and Alderson said he wasn’t worried about being here without a general manager as leaders from all 30 baseball operations departments gather.

-Still, he said, “I’m confident that we’re going to find somebody very capable and right for the job.”
+Still, Alderson said, ”I’m confident that we’re going to find somebody very capable and right for the job.”